heron-data/docs/docs/authentication.md

 We use [Basic access
 authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
-This means you should send the base64-encoded version of your API credentials `username:api_key` in the `Authorization: Basic` header.
+This means you should send the base64-encoded version of your `username:api_key` in the `Authorization: Basic` header.

 Most modern HTTP libraries handle the encoding for you, but here's a step-by-step example for clarity: